 The final type of service which N.A. offers is World Service.
 These are the services which deal with the problems and needs of N.A. as a whole and which N.A. as a whole offers to its members, its groups, and to society.
 The basic purposes of our World Services are communication, coordination, information, and guidance.
-We provide these services so that our program of recovery can be made more available to addicts everywhere.
+We provide these services so that our groups and members can more successfully carry the message of recovery, and so that our program of recovery can be made more available to addicts everywhere.

-Our World Services include three specific service bodies: the World Service Office, the World Service Board, and the World Service Conference.
+Our World Services include three specific service bodies; the World Service Office, the World Service Board, and the World Service Conference.
 These three branches of service are interrelated and work together to benefit N.A. as a whole.
 The World Service Office is the "heart" of our World Services; the World Service Board, the "soul," and the World Service Conference, the "mind."